Applegate Outdoor

 Who We Are

 The Applegate Outdoor Summer Camp is part of APWC’s Education & Outreach Program.
-Both the Education & Outreach Program Director and Education Manager hold a M.S. in Environmental Education and have extensive experience designing and implementing high-quality programs for kids in an outdoor setting.
-All of our field instructors are First Aid/CPR certified and background checked; they are knowledgeable and dynamic individuals who love sharing their love of nature with kids on a daily basis.
+Both the Education & Outreach Program Director and Education Manager hold master’s degrees in Environmental Education and bring extensive experience designing and delivering high-quality outdoor programs for youth.
+Our field instructors are passionate environmental educators who are First Aid/CPR certified, background-checked, and dedicated to sharing their love of nature with kids every day.

 Frequently Asked Questions